Cellular automata can classify data by inducing trajectory phase coexistence: Introduction

 The automata described here perform classification by inducing a form of dynamical phase coexistence.
 Phase transitions and phase coexistence are seen in cellular automata in a variety of different settings.
 Probabilistic automata such as the Ising model capture the essence of phase transitions in physical systems such as fluids or magnets\c{kinzel1985phase,binney1992theory}.
-Probabilistic automata modeling traffic flow show coexistence of spatial patterns\c{jiang2002cellular,wolf1999cellular,neto2011phase}, and exhibit dynamical phase transitions as a function of density\c{schadschneider1999new,yukawa1994dynamical}.
-There is also evidence of a sharp transition in the space of rules\c{li1990transition,wootters1990there} between different classes of deterministic automata\c{wolfram1984cellular}.
-The form of phase coexistence seen here is unconventional.
-It occurs for deterministic automata of finite spatial extent, for sufficiently long trajectories.
+Probabilistic and deterministic automata modeling traffic flow show coexistence of spatial patterns\c{jiang2002cellular,wolf1999cellular,neto2011phase,d2005coexisting}, and exhibit dynamical phase transitions as a function of density\c{schadschneider1999new,yukawa1994dynamical,d2005coexisting}.
+There is also evidence of a sharp transition in the space of rules\c{li1990transition,wootters1990there} between different classes of deterministic automata\c{wolfram1984universality}.
+The phase coexistence seen here occurs for deterministic automata of finite spatial extent, for sufficiently long trajectories.
 The trajectories in question contain a variety of spatial patterns but are defined by their dynamics, which falls into one of two classes and is accompanied by a bimodal distribution of a time-integrated order parameter.
-This bimodality is similar to that seen in stochastic models of growth\c{klymko2017similarity} or the conditioned (i.e. atypical) trajectories of atomistic glasses\c{hedges2009dynamic}.
-Here the phenomenon occurs in a many-body system in the absence of explicit feedback, and in the typical (indeed deterministic) trajectory ensemble.
+This bimodality is similar to that seen in stochastic models of growth\c{klymko2017similarity} or the conditioned (atypical) trajectories of atomistic glasses\c{hedges2009dynamic}.
+In this case the coexistence emerges in response to an instruction to do classification.
+It occurs in a many-body system in the absence of explicit feedback, and in the typical (indeed deterministic) trajectory ensemble.

+In \s{model} we introduce the model and simulation methods.
+In \s{pc} we show that a cellular automaton can classify images by enacting a form of dynamical phase coexistence.
+In \s{acc} we discuss the accuracy with which linear models acting on a collection of automata can classify images.
+We conclude in \s{conc}.